 Radiofrequency ablation (RFA) is a safe, minimally invasive procedure which aims to reduce back pain, neck pain, headaches, and knee pain secondary to the degeneration of joints and arthritis.
-An electrical current produced by radio waves provides heat to a small area of nerve tissue.
+An electrical current provides heat to a small area of nerve tissue.
 This significantly deceases pain and improves mobility and function.

 Dr. Mila Mogilevsky, D.O. talks about Radio-Frequency Ablations

 Dr. Mila Mogilevsky, medical director of Unique Pain Medicine, talks about Radio-frequency Ablation.

 - It typically takes 30 minutes.
 It can be done with local anesthesia, or IV sedation for comfort if desired.
 It is generally not painful and well tolerated.

 - After numbing the skin with local anesthesia, a small needle is inserted next to the affected joint with X-ray guidance (fluoroscopy).

 - After proper placement of the needle is confirmed, an electrode is inserted through the needle, which will provide heat to the affected area.

 - Each targeted area is heated for 90 seconds.
 The needle is then withdraw, and a band aid is applied.

 - Heat interrupts the damaged pain pathway, causing a substantial reduction in pain, improved range of motion, improved activity level and quality of life.